Zsigmond Széchenyi: Education

-He spent his childhood in Sárpentele, Fejér County (now Sárszentmihály), and in his Austrian and Czech relatives' homes in Gutenstein, Milleschau and Niemes.
-He completed his secondary schools at the State High School in Székesfehérvár, and then at the Ferenc József High School in Budapest.
+Szécheny spent his childhood in Sárpentele, Fejér County (now Sárszentmihály), and in his Austrian and Czech relatives' homes in Gutenstein, Milleschau and Niemes.
+He completed his secondary education at the State High School in Székesfehérvár, and then at the Ferenc József High School in Budapest.

 He graduated in 1915, then was immediately enlisted and served in the World War I from 1916 to 1918.
-He then began his legal studies, but stopped in 1919 because his life was considered to be the study of nature and fauna.
-He completed his higher education in Munich and Stuttgart between 1920 and 1921, and in 1922 and 1923, in Oxford and Cambridge, he expanded his language and zoological knowledge.
+He then began his legal studies, but stopped in 1919 because he wanted to dedicate himself to the studying nature and fauna.
+He completed his higher education in Munich and Stuttgart between 1920 and 1921, and in 1922-1923 he further expanded his language and zoological knowledge in Oxford and Cambridge.

 World War II and afterwards

 Between 1924 and 1932, he farmed on Kőröshegy in Somogy County, at which time his first African animal gathering and hunting expedition fell.
 In the spring of 1927, he hunted with László Almásy in Sudan, then hunted in Egypt, Libya, Kenya, Tanganyika and Uganda.
 Alaska followed in 1935, India in 1937–38, and Africa again in 1938.
 He suffered great losses during World War II.
-His villa on Istenhegyi út in Budapest burned down and his trophy collection was destroyed.
+His villa on Istenhegyi út in Budapest burned down and so was his trophy collection.
 From 1947; he worked as a hunting supervisor at the National Forestry Center.
 In 1950 at the Agricultural Museum, he was a specialist museologist, but in 1951 he was relocated to a farm next to Polgár in Hajdú County.
 He suffered a lot of injustice in the Rákosi era, but then in the 1950s he entered the Keszthely Helikon Library, where he worked on a professional bibliography on hunting literature in four languages.
-In 1955, the Fiction Publishing House published "Csui! ..." which had been published for a quarter of a century.
-His wife Margit Hertelendy began to write again to encourage him.
+In 1955, the Fiction Publishing House published "Csui! ..." which had not been published for a quarter of a century.
+His wife Margit Hertelendy encouraged him to write again.

 In 1960 he went on an official state expedition to East Africa (with István Dénes, János Szunyoghy, Imre Schuller and Kornél Böröczky).
 He arrived in Africa for the ninth but also last time in 1964.
 In the last years of his life he was given to have his work recognized under socialist regime as well.
-János Kádár also hunted with him several times.
+János Kádár also hunted with him.
 He died on April 24, 1967, in Budapest.
 His specialist library miraculously survived World War II, counting more than 4,000 volumes at the time of his death.
 Zsigmond Széchenyi's hunting library is the most significant collection of hunting books in Hungary, which was purchased by the Ministry of Agriculture in 1969 for the Natural History Museum.